Newsletter: Read the latest issue

 Q. Can students customize (choose the color) of the iPads?A. No, all iPads provided by KCU will be Space Gray.

 Q. What, if anything, will be installed on the tablets?A. Every iPad includes the standard built-in apps provided by Apple.
 KCU does not install any additional apps automatically.
 Additional apps must be purchased and/or downloaded by the student.

-Q. Will students receive upgraded iPads as technology progresses?A. No. Incoming students will receive current technology intended to last them for the duration of their KCU education.
+Q. Will students receive upgraded iPads as technology progresses?A. No. Incoming students will receive one iPad intended to last them for the duration of their KCU education.
 Student iPads will not be upgraded or replaced by the University as new models become available.

 Q. Will all tests be taken on the iPad?A. The majority of exams will be taken using the iPad.

 Q. Will there still be financial aid adjustment for computers?A. Yes, there is a financial aid adjustment that can be used to purchase a computer.
 All students are still required to own a laptop for KCU purposes, as some tests cannot yet be taken using an iPad.